mco-gh/mco.dev/content/post/random/pomodoro.md

 In addition to the basic mechanics of use, Vincent also shares a bunch of meta-techniques and suggestions to make your focus sessions...more focussed.
 By the way, if you like these videos, check out the rest of the content on <a target="_blank" href="https://calmcode.io">calmcode.io</a>.
 It's an incredible trove of first rate instructional content on Python Programing, Data Science, and other cool topics, all presented in Vincent's inimitable calm and lucid style.

-Give the Pomodoro method a try - it's surprisingly simple yet proved to be a game changer for me.
+Give the Pomodoro method a try - it's been a game changer for me.